spraakbanken/multiged-2023/README.md

 To register for/express interest in the shared task, fill in [this form](https://forms.gle/DgwTNmTCQhsmrbxq6).

-To get information and updates about the shared task, please register for the google group < multiged-2023 @ googlegroups . com >
+To get information and updates about the shared task, please register for the [MultiGED-2023 Google Group](https://groups.google.com/g/multiged-2023)

 CodaLab page for the competition: